 - Meaning of climate justice and the perspective and priorities it requires.

 - Rich resources available in the life of the Church and beyond to address these concerns.

 We hope you will consider joining us for this free Mission u study.
 We recommend you read the book prior to attending the study; the Kindle version of the book can be purchased on Amazon.

 |Rev. Waveland King is an avid photographer and climate justice advocate.

 Rev. Waveland King says, “I lived in such a variety of environments - desert (high and low), oceanfront, prairie, and now the mountains.
 It has given me a deep appreciation of the vastness and diversity of creation.
 I love being outside and soaking in God’s creation, as well as enjoying reading, computers, science, astronomy, photography, music, and gadgetry.
 I love feeling how the earth anchors and supports me, and how a sense of being immersed in the stars of the universe centers and connects me.
 I’m also passionate about issues around social justice, concern for the poor, feeding and challenging our hearts and minds, and sharing God’s love.
 So I’ve been deeply saddened by the climate crisis, by the immense harm it seems poised to do to life on the amazing planet we all call home, and most of all by the injustice, conflict, and divisiveness it's causing among people.
 Understanding and addressing that injustice will be the subject of this course, as we seek ways to find hope for the future in actions we can do today.”

-and learn more about the study leader
+You are invited to learn more about the study leader here